Virakal/WoWThon/README.md

 a list of member IDs but a list of fully functional Character objects.

 ## Usage ##
-The WoWthon folder must be in your system path or the folder in which your client application resides in order to use the API.
-The system path may be modified using the sys.path variable within Python.
+WoWthon must be in a folder called `wowthon` and must be in your Python path or the folder in which your client application resides in order to use the API.
+The Python path may be modified using the sys.path variable within Python.

 The module can then be imported using `import wowthon`.